-In Year 10 onwards, the core PE curriculum is complemented by optional courses in GCSE Physical Education and vocational sports courses such as BTEC Sport and Cambridge National in Sports Science.
+In Year 10 onwards, the core PE curriculum is complemented by optional courses in GCSE Physical Education and vocational sports course Cambridge National in Sports Science.
 These are available both for students who have an interest and aptitude for sport and for those who would like to further their understanding through taking an academic qualification.
 Students are expected to be committed to extra-curricular sport and regularly compete for school and local teams.